kojodoc/kojodoc.github.io/reference/scala.md

 Once your data is in a sequence, you can do multiple things with the sequence.
 Three of the most important operations on a sequence are the following:
 * Carry out a command/statement with each element of the sequence (via `foreach`).
 * Convert the sequence to another sequence using a function that maps each element to a new element (via `map`).
-* Get a subsequence from the sequence with elements that meet a certain criterion (via `filter`).
+* Get a sub-sequence from the sequence with elements that meet a certain criterion (via `filter`).

 Here's some code showing these operations in action: